Learn to Interpret Atari Agents: Introduction

 \section{Introduction}

-Understanding deep neural networks (DNN) has been a long-standing goal of the machine learning community.
-Many efforts exploit the class discriminative nature of the CNN-based classification models~\cite{alexnet} for producing human-interpretable visual explanations~\cite{saliency,deconv,guided-backprop,deeplift,fong,yarin}.

-With the advent of Deep Reinforcement Learning (DeepRL)~\cite{atari13,dqn15}, there is an increasing interest in understanding DeepRL models.
-Combining deep learning techniques with reinforcement learning algorithms, DeepRL leverages the strong representation capacity and approximation power of DNNs for return estimation and policy optimization~\cite{sutton}.
-In modern applications where a state is defined by high-dimensional data input,~\emph{e.g.}, Atari 2600~\cite{atari-py}, the task of DeepRL divides into two essential sub-tasks,~\emph{i.e.},~generating (low-dimensional) representations on states and subsequent policy learning using such representations.
+Understanding deep neural networks (DNNs) has been a long-standing goal of the machine learning community.
+In the past, many efforts have been devoted to producing human-interpretable visual explanations~\cite{Simonyan2014Deep,deconv,guided-backprop,deeplift,fong,yarin,shen_SalAware_VOS,shen_SalDetFCN,meng_tnnls_sal} for CNN-based classification models (\emph{e.g.}, \cite{alexnet,simonyan2014very}).
+With the advent of deep reinforcement learning (DeepRL)~\cite{atari13,dqn15}, there is now an increasing interest in developing methods for understanding DeepRL models.
+Combining deep learning techniques and reinforcement learning algorithms, DeepRL leverages the strong representation capacity and approximation power of DNNs for optimizing the objective of return estimation or policy estimation~\cite{sutton}.
+In modern applications where a state is represented by high-dimensional data (\emph{e.g.}, Atari 2600~\cite{atari-py}, VizDoom~\cite{vizdoom}, MuJoCo~\cite{MuJoCo}, \emph{etc}.), DeepRL needs to learn low-dimensional representations for the states as well as a policy that maximizes the long-term return.

-As DeepRL does not optimize for class discriminative objectives, previous interpretation methods developed for classification models are not readily applicable to DeepRL models.
-The approximation of the optimal state value or action distribution not only operates in a black-box manner, but incorporates temporal information and environment dynamics.
-The black-box and sequential nature of DeepRL models makes them inherently difficult to understand.

-Although interpreting DeepRL models is challenging, some efforts have been devoted in recent years to studying the behaviors of these complex models.
-Most of the existing interpretation methods~\cite{dqn15,duel,icml16,icml18} are a-posteriori, explaining a model after it has been trained.
-For instance, some t-SNE-based methods~\cite{dqn15,icml16} employ game-specific human intuitions and expert knowledge in RL.
-Other vision-inspired methods~\cite{duel} adopt traditional saliency methods.
-The representative~\cite{icml18} adopts a data-driven approach for illustrating policy responses to a fixed input masking function, requiring hundreds of forward passes per frame.
-As a common limitation, these a-posteriori methods cannot improve training with the deduced knowledge.
+As DeepRL does not optimize for a classification objective, previous interpretation methods developed for classification models are not readily applicable.
+The approximation of the optimal state value or action distribution not only operates in a black-box manner, but encodes temporal information and environment dynamics.
+The black-box and sequential nature of DeepRL models makes them inherently hard to understand.
+In recent years, many efforts have been devoted to interpreting these complex models.
+Most of the existing interpretation methods~\cite{dqn15,duel,icml16,icml18} are a-posteriori, aiming to explain a model after it has been trained.
+For instance, some t-SNE-based methods~\cite{dqn15,icml16} employ game-specific human intuitions and expert knowledge in RL, while some other vision-based methods~\cite{duel} adopt a saliency approach.
+The representative work of~\cite{icml18} takes a data-driven approach and illustrates policy responses to a fixed input masking function, which requires hundreds of forward passes per frame.
+A common limitation to a-posteriori methods is that the deduced knowledge cannot be used to improve training.